-Mid Devon is an area of low unemployment, but jobs tend to be poorly paid and low skilled.
+Mid Devon is an area of low unemployment (1%), but jobs tend to be poorly paid and low skilled.
 There are a high proportion of part-time and self-employed workers.
 Over a third of the resident population commutes out of the District for work, particularly from the Crediton and Cullompton areas.
-In 2016 9.1% of the working-age population were receiving benefits compared to 11.1% for England as a whole.
-With 1.0% claiming out of work benefit in 2016/17.
+In 2020 the overall employment rate for those aged 16-64 was 81.3% compared to the Devon average figure of 80.1%.